 By: Steve Kopfstein on September 3rd, 2019

-What Value Added Services Are Available for Woven Wire Mesh?
+What Value Added Processes Are Available for Woven Wire Mesh?

 When we say we are in the business of woven wire mesh, sometimes people have no idea what that means.
 That’s because that sentence could be referring to hundreds of industries and hundreds of different products or applications.

 One of the best things about woven wire mesh is that it can be used in many different applications.

 We have helped customers integrate woven wire into the battery industry, medical devices, automotive transmission systems, water systems, and even for the NASA space missions.

 We like to say it has “endless possibilities” and that isn’t just a catchy slogan we use on our website.
 Our customers are constantly helping us discover new ways that woven wire can be used.

 In this article, we are going to dive into some of the things that you can do with woven wire mesh.
 At W.S.
 Tyler, we like to call these “added value services.”

 We are going to talk about forming, sintering, Welding, Pleating, Ultrasonic Cleaning and injection moulding.